The password has long been the most widely used mechanism for user authentication, but it has also long been the...

 If passwords are so insecure, why are we still using them?
 Alternatives are available, but organizations must consider not only how much stronger the security is, but also if they are cost-effective and user-friendly -- or, rather, user-accepted.

-Fortunately, there are steps organizations can take to increase their effectiveness, from instituting minimum password lengths to mandating regular password resets.
+Fortunately, there are steps organizations can take to increase the effectiveness of passwords, from instituting minimum password lengths to mandating regular password resets.

 Passwords are fraught with security risks.
 In brute-force attacks, such as password spraying, hackers try to crack credentials by inputting multiple combinations of usernames and passwords into a program.
 In keylogger attacks, applications monitor keystrokes and enable hackers to potentially guess password combinations.
 Phishing and other social engineering attacks also threaten password security.